 A combination of factors can trigger depression.
 One is brain chemistry.
-Scientists believe that depression is caused by an imbalance of two chemicals in the brain, serotonin and norepinephrine2.
-But they aren’t sure how these chemicals play a role.
+Scientists believe that depression is caused by an imbalance of 2 chemicals in the brain, serotonin and norepinephrine.2 But they aren’t sure how these chemicals play a role.

 Depression tends to run in families too.
 If you’re a woman, hormones can play a role, especially after you’ve given birth or gone through menopause.
 A chronic illness like diabetes or cancer can cause depression, especially among older adults.
 One of the side effects of medications can be depression.

 Getting sad over something, no matter how big or small, is normal.
 Usually, you can shake it off in a day or so.
-Even feelings of grief over the death of a loved one (two-legged or four-legged) fade over time.
+Even feelings of grief over the death of a loved one fade over time.

 Losing your sex drive is a sign.
 So are feelings of guilt and chronic headaches or stomach problems.
 But the biggest sign is thinking of suicide.
 If you believe no one would care if you died, then you should call a doctor right away.

 First off, your doctor will probably rule out a medical reason for your depression, like low thyroid level, or Lyme disease.
 If there’s no medical cause, your doctor will probably refer you to a specialist.